-Root, Inc. is a holding company which, directly or indirectly, maintains 100% ownership of each of its subsidiaries, including, among others, Root Insurance Company, an Ohio-domiciled insurance company; Root Property & Casualty Insurance Company, a Delaware-domiciled insurance company; and Root Reinsurance Company, Ltd., a Cayman Islands-domiciled reinsurance company, together with Root, Inc., "we," "us" or "our."
+Root, Inc. is a holding company which, directly or indirectly, maintains 100% ownership of each of its subsidiaries, including, among others, Root Insurance Company, an Ohio-domiciled insurance company; Root Property & Casualty Insurance Company, which as of July 1, 2023 was redomiciled from Delaware to Ohio; and Root Reinsurance Company, Ltd., a Cayman Islands-domiciled reinsurance company, together with Root, Inc., "we," "us" or "our."

 We were formed in 2015 and began writing personal auto insurance in July 2016.

-We are a technology company operating a primarily direct-to-consumer model with the majority of our personal insurance customers acquired through mobile applications and our embedded platform.
+We are a technology company operating primarily a direct-to-consumer model with the majority of our personal insurance customers acquired through mobile applications and our embedded platform.
 We offer auto and renters insurance products underwritten by Root Insurance Company and Root Property & Casualty Insurance Company.